ComPath/ComPath-Template/README.rst

 - cli.py: Defines all commands to manage the package.
 By default, we have defined the 'populate' and drop' commands that correspondingly load and erase the database.

 - constants.py: Contain the constants needed for the package such as name, or URLs from the pathway database RESTful APi.

+All modules described above contain the minimum methods for their compatibility with ComPath.
+A list of 'TODOs' is included within each package stating what needs to be added.